invpe/GridShell/Documentation/GIP/9999-HandyNumbers.md

 # Rationale
 To centralize numerical data for easier user reference.

+# Housekeeping

+Accounts are being removed if not seen for longer than `259200` seconds `3 days`.

 # Costs

 | Type  | Shell tokens | Description |